How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 What Is MVP in Software Development?

-A Minimum Viable Product (MVP) in software development is the simplest version of your product that can be released to real users.
-It contains only the core features needed to validate one specific assumption — does this solve a real problem for real people? — without building the full product first.
+A Minimum Viable Product (MVP) is the simplest version of your product that can be released to real users.
+It contains only the core features needed to validate one specific assumption: does this solve a real problem for real people?

-In software development specifically, an MVP means production-ready code — not a prototype, not a Figma file, not a demo.
+In software development, an MVP means production-ready code.
+Not a prototype, not a Figma file, not a demo.
 Real users interact with it.
 Real data comes back.
-That data either validates the direction or tells you to pivot before you've committed twelve months of runway to the wrong thing.

 Some of the most successful products started as MVPs with almost nothing: